ecmwf/fdb-benchmark/README.md

     --fdb-root $fdb_root
 ```

-## Running fdb-BM-test
+## Running fdb-benchmark

-### How fdb-BM-test works
+### How fdb-benchmark works

-The fdb-BM-test is orchestrated by `fdb-hammer.sh` and parses the user parameters to prepare the run environment, expand nodelists and distribute needed information to all nodes.
+The fdb-benchmark is orchestrated by `fdb-benchmark.sh` and parses the user parameters to prepare the run environment, expand nodelists and distribute needed information to all nodes.
 It then sets up the arguments to be parsed to `fdbh_one_node.sh` for each instance required.
 Finally, it then launches `fdbh_one_node.sh` on each node, either locally or via SSH, with all relevant arguments.

 `fdbh_one_node.sh` takes the arguments and executes the benchmark workload on that node, handling CPU pinning, work distribution and running the `fdb-hammer` binary in parallel.

-After all nodes finish `fdb-hammer.sh` collects output, aggregates results and prints summary statistics.
+After all nodes finish `fdb-benchmark.sh` collects output, aggregates results and prints summary statistics.

-Separate instances of `fdb-hammer.sh` need to be run concurrently, with one handling the setup and running of the `WRITERS` and another handling the setup and running of the `READERS`.
+Separate instances of `fdb-benchmark.sh` need to be run concurrently, with one handling the setup and running of the `WRITERS` and another handling the setup and running of the `READERS`.

 ### Setting up the WRITERS and READERS

-The fdb-BM-test has been tested using the `nodeset` linux utility and the instructions below assume its availability.
+The fdb-benchmark has been tested using the `nodeset` linux utility and the instructions below assume its availability.
 If `nodeset` isn't available or you have a different preferred utility, please consult its instructions for functionality.

 ```bash
 # Get the complete list of all nodes